OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-13.md

 ## Hebrews 13:10

-We have an altar from which those who serve the tabernacle have no right to eat.
+We have a sacred place from which those who serve the tabernacle are not permitted to partake.

 ## Hebrews 13:11